 Salary and Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2013 the median annual salary for financial analysts, including certified technical analysts, was $78,380.
-This career field is projected to grow by 16% over the 2012-2022 decade, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2018 the median annual salary for financial analysts, including certified technical analysts, was $85,660.
+This career field is projected to grow as fast as average by 6% over the 2018-2028 decade, according to the BLS.